 Here we rejoined the GR and began to descend on what looked like the old road into the valley, wide and gravelly.

 In less than two kilometres we arrived in the main street of the town, but it was a very long town and we walked just as far again before we came to the centre, at a crossroads near the church, where there were all sorts of shops, including three bars in a row.

-As it was now after 9:30 am, the boulanger had run out of croissants, but we made do with two Croix de Savoie, a brioche and an apple chausson, and ate them with great relish behind a sheet of glass in one of the bars, out of the cold mountain breeze.
+As it was now after 9:30 am, the boulangerie had run out of croissants, but we made do with two Croix de Savoie, a brioche and an apple chausson, and ate them with great relish behind a sheet of glass in one of the bars, protected from of the cold mountain breeze.

 We had two rounds of coffee to go with our double issue of pastry.

 We noticed our friend Walter walking up carrying a baguette and a large jar of pickles, which he proceeded to finish off at an outside table.
 He had just found out that it was permissible to bring food from elsewhere into a bar, and came inside to tell us the good news.

 Then he mounted his strange ponderous steed and paddled off down the road, while the other people in the bar rose to their feet to watch him go.
 When Keith told them that Walter was going all the way to Spain, their amazement turned to disbelief.

 A few minutes later we followed him but did not see him again that day, because he had to stay on the bitumen, while the GR soon went off it.